apemax/STE/README.md

 STE -c filename // Creates a new file with the filename you type in and opens it to edit it.

+To display the help screen you can use the "-h" option:

+STE -h

 If you have any questions about this program please email me at apemax18@gmail.com.